 Sudha Setty, Neoliberal National Security: Wielding Counterterrorism Powers to Protect Economic Growth, in LIBERALIZATION AND GLOBALIZATION: CHANGING LEGAL PARADIGM (Sairam Bhat ed., National Law School of India University Book Series 2017).
 SSRN LawArXiv

 Sudha Setty, Formalism and State Secrets, in SECRECY, NATIONAL SECURITY AND THE VINDICATION OF CONSTITUTIONAL LAW (David Cole, Federico Fabbrini & Arianna Vedaschi eds., Edward Elgar Publishing 2013).
-SSRN Digital Commons Cited by
+SSRN Digital Commons

 Sudha Setty, Litigating Secrets: Comparative Perspectives on the State Secrets Privilege in NATIONAL SECURITY, CIVIL LIBERTIES AND THE WAR ON TERROR (M. Katherine B. Darmer & Richard D. Fybe eds., Prometheus Books 2011).

 Sudha Setty, Litigating Secrets: Comparative Perspectives on the State Secrets Privilege in STATE SECRETS PRIVILEGE (M. Bhavani ed., Icfai University Press 2009).
-Cited by

 Sudha Setty, The President's Private Dictionary: How Secret Definitions Undermine Domestic and Transnational Efforts at Executive Branch Accountability, 24 IND.
 J. GLOBAL LEGAL STUD.
 513 (2017).
 SSRN Digital Commons LawArXiv